Thomas Buergenthal: Early life

-Thomas Buergenthal was known as one of the youngest holocaust victims to survive places like Auschwitz and Sachsenhausen, which were concentration camps.
+Thomas Buergenthal was known as one of the youngest holocaust victims to survive concentration camps like Auschwitz and Sachsenhausen.
 The first 11 years of his life were spent under German authority.
 It is known that when the Germans were pushed out by the Soviet army in January 1945, the Germans forced the victims out by marching them; it was a long journey, people began to get tired and if they stopped they were executed.
-Buergenthal was one of the few children to survive the three day march to Sachsenhausen, where Buergenthal would soon be liberated.
+Buergenthal was one of the few children to survive the three-day march to Sachsenhausen, where Buergenthal would soon be liberated.
 His mother was liberated from a different concentration camp around the same time, though they did not find each other until 1946.
 His father was killed shortly before liberation in yet another camp.
 Buergenthal, born to German-Jewish/Polish-Jewish parents who had moved from Germany to Czechoslovakia in 1933, grew up in the Jewish ghetto of Kielce (Poland) and later in the concentration camps at Auschwitz and Sachsenhausen.
 After the War he lived with his mother in Göttingen.

 On 4 December 1951, he emigrated from Germany to the United States.
-He studied at Bethany College in West Virginia (graduated 1957), and received his J.D. at New York University Law School in 1960, and his LL.M. and S.J.D. degrees in international law from Harvard Law School.
+He studied at Bethany College in West Virginia (graduated 1957) and received his J.D. at New York University Law School in 1960 and his LL.M. and S.J.D. degrees in international law from Harvard Law School.
 Judge Buergenthal is the recipient of numerous honorary degrees from American, European and Latin American Universities, including the University of Heidelberg in Germany, the Free University of Brussels in Belgium, the State University of New York, the American University, the University of Minnesota, and the George Washington University.